aaPanel/aaPanel/README.md

 * Hard disk: More than 100M available hard disk space (Pure panel for about 20M disk space)

-* System: CentOS 7.1+ (Ubuntu16.04+., Debian9.0+), to ensure that it is a clean operating system, there is no other environment with Apache/Nginx/php/MySQL installed (the existing environment can not be installed)
+* System: Ubuntu 22.04 24.04, Debian 11 12, CentOS 9, Rocky/AlmaLinux 8 9,  to ensure that it is a clean operating system, there is no other environment with Apache/Nginx/php/MySQL installed (the existing environment can not be installed)

 **aaPanel Installation Command**